viktormiok/ragt2ridges/README.md

 ## Benchmarking

-The ridge ML estimator of the VAR(1) model is compared to its SCAD counterpart (Abegaz and Wit, 2013), which has been implemented in the R-package [__`SparseTSCGM`__](https://cran.r-project.org/web/packages/SparseTSCGM/index.html), employing simulation.
-The two methods are compared in terms of squared Frobenius loss of the estimates, and for the sensitivity and specificity of their edge selection of the time-series chain graph.
+The ridge ML estimator of the VAR(1) model is compared to its SCAD counterpart (Abegaz and Wit, 2013), which has been implemented in the R package [__`SparseTSCGM`__](https://cran.r-project.org/web/packages/SparseTSCGM/index.html), using simulation.
+The two methods are compared in terms of the squared Frobenius loss of the estimates, as well as their sensitivity and specificity in edge selection for the time-series chain graph.

 In all, the proposed ridge estimator of the VAR(1) model is a worthy competitor to the SCAD estimator of Abegaz and Wit (2013).
 Concerning the Frobenius loss, the ridge estimator seems even preferable, while for higher-dimensional settings, the edge selection properties of the ridge estimator are not inferior to those of its SCAD counterpart.